TinasheMTapera/Equivalence-Testing-Presentation/Equivalence Testing.md

 - Most common method of equivalence testing
 - Equivalence is established for a given $\alpha$ if confidence interval for the difference in efficacies is within the $\delta$ interval
-- Recall that confidence interval is a range of values related to $\alpha$ that estimates the margin of error
+- Recall that confidence interval is a range of values related to $\alpha$ that estimates the margin of error:

 $(1-\alpha) \times 100\% CI$ for $\mu  =  \overline{x} \pm ME$

+- Therefore,

 Explained Visually: Traditional Studies
 ========================================================